-The Musicology programme at Utrecht University focuses on Western music from the Middle Ages to the present, the impact of media on the reception and conceptualisation of music, and digital musicology.
+Utrecht's University Research Master’s in Musicology focuses on Western music from the Middle Ages to the present, the impact of media on the reception and conceptualisation of music, and digital musicology.
 Interdisciplinary work is central to the programme, and there are particularly strong links with Medieval and Renaissance Studies, New Media & Digital Culture, Gender Studies, Postcolonial Studies, Computational Humanities, as well as Game Research, the focus area Cultures, Citizenship and Human Rights, and the strategic theme Institutions.
-This programme aims to innovate, while at the same time retaining its links to the traditional musicological research fostered at the University over the past 85 years.
+This programme aims to innovate, while at the same time retaining its links to the traditional musicological research fostered at the University over the past 85 years.Hallmarks Of Research

-Our current research focuses on late medieval music from the 13th to the early 15th centuries, Renaissance Franco-Flemish polyphony, music and migration, Baroque opera, Dutch music since the 17th century, music and its epistemologies from the late 18th century to the present, 20th-and 21st-century art and popular music, the complex relationship between music and politics (in particular, during the 19th, 20th and 21st century), the interaction between music and media, in particular film and digital media, but also the materiality and semiotics of notations), and the impact of digital research tools on musicology.
+Our current research focuses on late medieval music from the 13th to the early 15th centuries, Renaissance Franco-Flemish polyphony, music and migration, Baroque opera, Dutch music since the 17th century, music and its epistemologies from the late 18th century to the present, 20th-and 21st-century art and popular music, the complex relationship between music and politics (in particular, during the 19th, 20th and 21st century), the interaction between music and media (in particular, film and digital media, but also the materiality and semiotics of notations), and the impact of digital research tools on musicology.
 This research is firmly imbedded within the taught components of this programme, which are further enhanced by guest lectures and master classes led by international experts.

 Scholarships, fellowships, and grants offered by Utrecht University, the Dutch government, and other organisations can help fund your studies at the university.
 You can begin your search for funding by reviewing the list below, which contains some of the scholarships and loans available to international students:

-StudyPortals Tip: Students can search online for independent or external scholarships Students can that can help fund their studies.
+StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Testimonial Registration Module